VasilisDragon/TC-CNC-AI-TP/train/README.md

 their corresponding triangulated meshes, and strategy labels useful for bootstrapping AI-driven CAM research.

+> **Usage & Licensing**
+> © 2025 CNCTC contributors.
+The scripts are licensed alongside the main project (refer to `LICENSE.txt`).
+Generated artefacts embed the same provenance watermark used by the desktop exporter—do not remove or obscure it if you intend to stay in good standing with the license.

 ## Requirements

 Create a clean Python environment (3.10 or newer is recommended) and install the